coliss86/arduino-controller/README.md

 ### Perl

-The perl script handles the communication described above and offer high level features.
+The perl script handles the communication described above and offer a cli usage.

-Thoses scripts requires the perl lib ```device-serialport```.
+Thoses scripts requires the following perl lib : `libdevice-serialport-perl` and `libconfig-simple-perl`.

 #### Outputs controller